Sector14/mup-astro-cat-hardware/README.md

   * software - libindi drivers
   * firmware - eeprom overlay source

+# Intended Purpose

+Use a raspberry pi and additional interface board to control the following devices:

+  * SXVR-H9
+  * LodeStar
+  * Filter Wheel
+  * LX90 Handset
+  * Moonlite Focuser
+  * Illuminated Reticle (v2?)
+  * Temp Sensor

+The SXVR-H9, LodeStar (excl ST4 guide port) and Filter Wheel simply connect as USB devices to the Pi.

+The LX90 Handset uses a RS232 connection via RJ22 to the PI.

+Moonlite focuser controlled via GPIO to a unipolar stepper motor controller that will handle signal timing.
+Ensures any jitter/pauses from pi due to non realtime OS won't impact motor control.

+ST4 port from APM is not implemented, it might be added in a future revision via i2c bus however as the LX90 supports pulse commands over serial, it may not be needed.

 # Library Setup

 In addition to the libraries, modules and models that ship with Kicad,